Unit rationale, description and aim

 Learning and teaching strategy and rationale

-This unit adopts a student-centred, blended learning approach that combines asynchronous online content with interactive, face-to-face workshops.
+To develop the technical expertise and professional competencies aligned with vocational outcomes, students will be given the opportunity to work through hands-on problem-solving activities that facilitate active learning, critical thinking, and collaborative engagement.
+This student-centred approach mirrors challenges graduates will encounter in industry.
+Consequently, this unit adopts a student-centred, learning approach that combines asynchronous online content with interactive activities to facilitate student collaboration.
 Foundational knowledge is delivered through structured online materials—such as videos, guided exercises, and self-paced quizzes—enabling students to engage flexibly with key concepts at their own pace.
-Face-to-face workshops build on this foundational learning by offering hands-on practice, peer collaboration, and problem-solving activities.
-These sessions are designed to help students apply theoretical knowledge to practical challenges related to data structures and algorithms.
-This blended approach promotes active learning, critical thinking, and collaborative engagement, supporting the development of technical expertise and professional competencies aligned with vocational outcomes.
+This foundational learning will be augmented by offering opportunities for students to practice skills and for peer collaboration.
+These opportunities are designed to help students apply theoretical knowledge to practical challenges related to data structures and algorithms.